The Hashimoto’s Diet: How to Lose Weight, Beat Fatigue, and Get Your Energy Back

 Tip #3: Go Low Histamine

 Histamine is a chemical in the immune system.
 It reacts when you are allergic or hypersensitive to something you eat or come into contact with.
 Your body produces histamine, and it’s even found in certain foods.
-People with Hashimoto’s are more likely to have histamine intolerance, so reducing or eliminating histamine-rich foods may help reduce symptoms of inflammation in the body.
+People with Hashimoto’s are more likely to have histamine intolerance and increased histamine release , so reducing or eliminating histamine-rich foods may help reduce symptoms of inflammation in the body.

 - Dry, cured, or otherwise unfresh meats